You said, we did

 We did;

-July 2024 — We are developing a code of conduct with you and our operatives; to remind us of what we each commit to - to give us the best chances of success, particularly how we are expected to behave; when we are working in or around your homes.
+July 2024 - We’re creating a code of conduct with you and our operatives.
+It sets out what we all agree to, including how we behave when working in or around your home.

 You said;

-You want us to be open and honest, keep you updated, and put things right when they go wrong.
+You want us to be open and honest, keep you updated, and fix things when they go wrong.

 We did;